“You can’t stop the waves, but you can learn to surf.”

 — Jon Kabat-Zinn

 EMOTIONAL SELF-REGULATION IS DIFFICULT FOR YOUNG CHILDREN.
 Today’s world is hectic and technologically driven, where constant multi-tasking has become the norm.
 This means that our children are constantly being bombarded by external stimulus which leaves them struggling with new emotions and challenging situations.
 Young children need help to learn strategies to support them in meeting and navigating these intense emotions.
 This is especially true for those in their critical years of early childhood development.
-Mindfulness practices help teach children these strategies.
+Mindfulness activities help teach children these strategies.
 It’s been shown to improve children’s social skills, emotional well-being, as well as academic outcomes.
 In additional to this, it reduces feelings of stress, anxiety, depression or anger.

 At Bright Days, instead of attempting to control or eliminate perceived obstacles, we focus on strengthening positive human qualities.
 By doing this, children learn these critical techniques for meeting and navigating intense emotions.
 Mindfulness also cultivates positive states of mind like gratitude, kindness, joy and compassion.
 Additionally, it plays a role in effective communication and interaction, increasing social emotional skills.